CodeStory/codestoryway-devoxx14be/README.md

 ## Deuglifying the page.

-You can do your own css, but you can also use css webjars like Twitter Bootstrap to ease the pain of spending two hours having 3 divs side by side.
+You can write your own css, but you can also use Twitter Bootstrap to ease the pain of spending two hours having 3 divs side by side.
 To add bootstrap you can use Webjars.
 You add to your pom:

 ```xml
 <dependency>